-This page looks at how you can complain about court.
-It explains when you can complain, who can help you and what you can do if you are not happy with the outcome of
+This page looks at how you can complain about court, when you can complain.
+And what you can do if you are not happy with the outcome of

-- There are some time limits if you want to complain.
+- There are time limits if you want to complain.
 You should always complain about something as soon as you can.

 - If you are not happy with how a court deals with your complaint, you can go to other organisations such as the Ombudsman.

 - You may be able to get help with making a complaint about the court.

 - If you want to challenge the outcome of your court case.
 This is called an appeal.
 This is different to making a complaint.

 You can make a complaint if you are unhappy with something to do with your court experience.